the body in Emdr: essential skills

 This training is both didactic and experiential.
 On both days, participants will have opportunities to learn new information, consider case examples, and participate in guided practice.

-This is an EMDRIA-approved Advanced Training in EMDR
+This is an EMDRIA-approved Intermediate/Advanced Training in EMDR

 Participants must have completed Basic Training in EMDR in order to attend.